 The vehicles are searchable by fuel economy in Mpg and consumption in litres per 100km, Euro standard and fuel type to inform planning decisions and help to select the cleanest vehicles, minimising the total cost of ownership.
 Fleet policy can be strengthened by using the A-to-E rating during procurement to match city policies where the vehicles operate.

 All cars tested for the AIR Index meet the European emission standards required at the time of delivery, such as Euro 4, 5 or 6.
-The AIR Index A-to-E rating provides a deeper, more realistic, independent assessment of the actual and relative emissions of each car.
+The AIR Index A-to-E rating provides a deeper, more realistic, independent assessment of the actual and relative emissions of each car and van.

 The AIR Index provides fleet managers with a reliable, trusted and independent framework to inform fleet policy and control TCO.
 The scientific results of on-road emissions reveal that some diesel engines actually produce lower NOx emissions than petrol engine variants and the AIR Index provides clarity when developing a robust fleet policy.